 Most of RNM actors contributes to the RNM by feeding it with their measurement results.

 Each contributor sends, via a secured internet connection, the data formatted according to a jointly defined data exchange protocol.
 To date, 66 contributors send environmental radioactivity measurements to the national network.

 These results have been fed into the central database of the national network since it was started in January 2009.
-On average, 25 000 measurement results are transmitted each month.
+On average, near 30 000 measurement results are transmitted each month.

 THE ORGANIZATION SCHEME

 RNM instances' actors and main contributors (visit the glossary to have the signification of the abbreviations).